mjefferis/Train-Schedule/README.md

 Moment.js<br/>

 ## Future Improvements
 I hope to incorporate user input validation as I do not want bad data appended to the table.
+Also, I hope to make the app take into consideration that not all trains run 24/7.